2023 Best Value Journalism Bachelor's Degree Schools in Ohio

 Best Ohio Schools for Affordable Quality for a Bachelor's in Journalism

 You’ll be in good company if you decide to attend Ohio University - Athens Campus.
 It ranked #2 on our 2023 Best Value Journalism Bachelor’s Degree Schools in Ohio list.
-Located in the town of Athens, OHIO Athens is a public college with a fairly large student population.
+Located in the town of Athens, OHIO Athens is a public college with a very large student population.

-OHIO Athens undergraduate students pay an average of $12,840 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at OHIO Athens are $12,840 per year.
 While working on their Bachelor's Degree, journalism majors at OHIO Athens accumulate an average of around $21,943 in student debt.
 The average monthly payment of a loan this size is about $364, assuming that the borrower is on a 10-year repayment plan.

-The excellent bachelor’s degree programs at Miami University - Oxford helped the school earn the #3 place on this year’s ranking of the best value journalism schools in Ohio.
-Located in the town of Oxford, Miami University - Oxford is a public school with a fairly large student population.
+A rank of #3 on this year’s list means Miami University - Oxford is a great value for journalism students working on their bachelor’s degree.
+Located in the fringe town of Oxford, Miami University - Oxford is a public college with a fairly large student population.

 Miami University - Oxford excels when it comes to quality.
 It’s ranked in the top 20% of all schools on our Best Journalism Bachelor’s Degree Schools in Ohio list.